Here is some information to help you get to know me a little better before we start an awesome year together.

-I have been married for sixteen years.
+I have been married for eighteen years.
 My wife works as an accountant.
 She is very organized and great with numbers!
 We have two children.
-Jenna is our 11 year old daughter and Isaac is our 8 year old son.
-Jenna will be entering sixth grade.
+Jenna is our 13 year old daughter and Isaac is our 10 year old son.
+Jenna will be entering eight grade.
 She loves music, swimming, and playing sports.
-Isaac will be going into third grade enjoys lacrosse, basketball, acting, riding bikes, building legos and playing games on electronics.
-Last year we also adopted a puppy.
+Isaac will be going into fifth grade enjoys lacrosse, basketball, and everything related to the 80s.
+We also have a dog.
 Her name is Everly and she is a staffordshire terrier and chihuahua mix.
 She is very active and very smart!

 Welcome to Our 5th Grade Class

 - Science Curriculum

 - Daily Schedule

 About Mr. Langenback

 This year we will continue working with Everyday Mathematics.
 Students will be actively engaged in exploring and making connections with previous concepts as they continue to learn about the mathematical world they live in!

 We are excited to be implementing a new program this year.
 We will be using HMH to explore early America!
 We will learn about the indigenous people of North America, colonization, all the way up to formation of the United States of America.
 My hope is that students will have an appreciation and understanding of what makes our country special!

 This year we will be using both FOSS and Explore Learning's Gizmos to explore science!